bem22/CV/cv.md

 07398137319 __|__ be.mihai22@gmail.com

 <!--Statement-->
-> Second year student with technical experience in developing advanced standard-based applications and 2 years in front-end development.
+> Second-year student with technical experience in developing advanced standard-based applications and 2 years in front-end development.
 My plan is to complete my degree in **BSc Computer Science with Software Engineering** and work as a DevOps engineer.

 <!--Body Start -->